Living Hinges 101 — What You Need To Know

 Living hinge limitations

-Living hinges aren’t favoured for their strength, nor are they suited to applications where two (or more) weighty sections are being connected.
+Living hinges aren’t favored for their strength, nor are they suited to applications where two (or more) weighty sections are being connected.

 So while they’re suited to some industrial applications, they’re just not strong enough for others.
 They’d work fine as part of a heavy duty door latch, for example, but they’d never match up to the usual heavy door hinge types.
 With their highly flexible middle section, living hinges have very limited load-bearing ability and can easily be damaged by excessive force, particularly if it’s applied unevenly to the hinge.